Basic concepts¶

 and produces one output

 You will learn in the rest of this documentation how to create your own .yaml Pipeline Configuration file.
-For the moment, you can obtain a sample configuration file to run an example by just copy-pasting the following to an ~/example.yaml file in your home folder.
+You can obtain a sample configuration file to run an example by just copy-pasting the following to an ~/example.yaml file in your home folder.

 http-iso: